 - Principal, meaning that gender equality is the main objective of the project or program;

 - Significant, for projects in which gender equality is an important and deliberate goal but not the main objective; or

 - Not targeted, used in cases where programs do not target gender equality.

 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-‘Equal rights and opportunities for women and girls’ and ‘sexual and reproductive health and rights’ (SRHR) are two of the Netherlands’ eight overarching development priorities.
+The Netherlands is a global champion for gender equality, particularly in the field of sexual and reproductive rights (SRHR).
+‘Equal rights and opportunities for women and girls’ and ‘sexual and reproductive health and rights’ are two of the Netherlands’ eight overarching development priorities.

 In service of realizing equal rights and opportunities for women and girls, Dutch development policy has four main sub-goals:

 - Increasing women’s leadership and participation in political decision making;